-When it was over, and Mr Dobson was giving me my evaluation and critique, he made mention of that moment when I got busted.
-And encouraged me in a matter of fact way to just admit when I don’t know something instead of trying to have the answers.
+He encouraged me in a matter-of-fact way to just admit when I don’t know something instead of trying to have the answers.

 It Looks Better On You When You Admit Fault Instead of Hiding It

 I think intrinsically we respect someone when they can admit fault.
-I have had leaders who could do this, but often times few can or will.
+I have had leaders who could do this, but very few can.

-At an early age, I learned from the way my parents raised me, that I always got in less trouble when I owned up to doing something bad.
-Let’s say I broke something.
-I learned, very early on, that I got in much less trouble if I volunteered that information to my parents instead of waiting for them to catch me or find out about it.
+At an early age, I learned from the way my parents raised me that I always got in less trouble when I owned up to doing something bad.
+Let’s say I broke something; I got in much less trouble if I volunteered that information to my parents instead of waiting for them to catch me or find out about it.
 This has carried on in various ways into adult relationships of mine, especially with close friends who hold me accountable.
 I’ve always preferred to admit if something’s wrong or I’m struggling, rather than waiting for them to somehow find out.

-I’ll never forget watching the video of Ted Haggard that was first released when scandal broke out about him being involved in a homosexual affair.
+I’ll never forget watching the video of Ted Haggard that was first released when a scandal broke out about him being involved in a homosexual affair.
 In the video, he was insisting to a reporter that he didn’t know the accuser, and basically denied all charges.
-I remember initially believing him, and thinking “well then, why would someone go to all this trouble to discredit him — I guess the bigger profile you are, the more succeptible to spiritual attack and slander you become.”
+I remember initially believing him, and thinking “well then, why would someone go to all this trouble to discredit him — I guess the higher profile you are, the more susceptible to spiritual attack and slander you become.”

 A Plea For Humility

 Don’t attack the person questioning, don’t insist they are wounded or have false motives in asking you about it.
-Remember, my generation — the Mosaics or Millennials, are tired of this crap where leaders — whether in the church or politicians–can’t admit fault when they change stances on things or prefer to have things swept under the carpet.
+Remember, my generation — the Mosaics or Millennials — are tired of this crap where leaders — whether they be in the church or the political sphere — can’t admit fault when they change stances on things or prefer to have things swept under the carpet.